microsoft/pxt/docs/blog/arcade/game-jam-2.md

 ### Guerrein by Alejandro
 [![Guerrein](/static/blog/arcade/game-jam/one-room/guerrein.png)](https://arcade.makecode.com/29746-46301-89977-97050)
 Protect the earth!
 Play as a space warrior defending the earth from invading robots in Alejandro's Guerrein.
-Survive for as long as you can, and collect coins while protecting the planet.
+Survive for as long as you can and collect coins while protecting the planet.

 ### Aqua Ball by Perryw101
 [![Aqua Ball](/static/blog/arcade/game-jam/one-room/aquaball.png)](https://arcade.makecode.com/00907-50718-83595-32559)
-It's the annual game of Aqua Ball in Fishville, and you're up against the reigning champ.
-Perryw101's Aqua Ball stars Goldson, an underdog, trying to take down The Shark, an Aqua Ball champion who may have some dirty tricks up their sleeve.
+It's the annual game of Aqua Ball in Fishville and you're up against the reigning champ.
+Perryw101's Aqua Ball stars Goldson, an underdog, trying to take down The Shark.
+The Shark is an Aqua Ball champion who may have some dirty tricks up their sleeve.

 ### Wave Jumper by shaqattack8
 [![Wave Jumper](/static/blog/arcade/game-jam/one-room/wavejumper.png)](https://arcade.makecode.com/15157-22582-17393-73487)